 Much applied secondary research (i.e. evidence synthesis) also does not address decision-maker priorities or does not have the design or methodological characteristics or the group and context sensitivities needed to add value.
 An effort to fund or undertake an evidence synthesis can be justified based on evidence maps and protocol registries and following available standards.
-As we noted in feature 2, with an evolving suite of living evidence syntheses on the big questions of our time, hopefully gone are the days when each organization separately commissioned or undertook its own rapidly outdated, often low-quality summaries.
+As we noted in feature 2, with an evolving suite of living evidence syntheses on the big questions of our time, we hope the days are gone when each organization separately commissioned or undertook its own rapidly outdated, often low-quality summaries.